htran1902/SpikyPop/README.md

 hhrun.m : matlab file which reproduces the Hodgkin-Huxley dynamics.

+Hodgkin_Huxley_dynamics : matlab file which generates the somatic membrane current for a specific stimulation current.

 main_python.py : Python file using LFPy which processes the EAPs for different electrode positions (to define according to the user).

+main_matlab.m : main matlab file which computes the EAPs waveforms using the morphological filtering method.

+simplyWave2.m : matlab file which processes the EAP waveforms for specific parameters (morphology, soma dipole coefficient...)

 #